jawalsh/z652-Digital-Libraries/docs/assignment_final_project.md

 ### 2. Evaluation memo

-Based on your experience implementing this prototype collection, submit a short report (no more than 2 single-spaced pages) to library administrators and senior IT staff advising them about the pros and cons of CollectionBuilder as a platform for showcasing your college’s digital collections and making a recommendation about whether to move forward with implementing CollectionBuilder for your college.
+Based on your experience implementing this prototype collection, submit a short memo (no more than 2 single-spaced pages) to library administrators and senior IT staff advising them about the pros and cons of CollectionBuilder as a platform for showcasing your college’s digital collections and making a recommendation about whether to move forward with implementing CollectionBuilder for your college.
 See “[How to Write a Memo](https://www.grammarly.com/blog/how-to-write-memo/)” for some helpful guidance.

 ### 3. Video presentation